webplatform/docs/javascript/regular_expression/index.md

 }}{{JS Syntax Parameter
 |Name=flags
 |Required=Optional
 |Description=Enclose flag in quotation marks if you use Syntax 2.
-Available flags, which may be combined, are: g (global search for all occurrences of pattern ) i (ignore case) m (multiline search)
+Available flags, which may be combined, are: g (global search for all occurrences of pattern ) i (ignore case) m (multiline search) y (sticky) u (Unicode)
 }}
 }}
 {{JS_Return_Value}}